qualcomm-yuanjiey/linux-sheepdog/README.md

 * main is tracking remote `linux-sheepdogtest`
 * work is developers develop branch

 ⚠️ **sheepdog firstly find the tracking branch `main` and then checkout to it.
 After that all commands will execute with the `HEAD` in this `main` commit.
-Expecially will apply patches to `main` one by one to test patches correction.**
+Especially will apply patches to `main` one by one to test patches correction.**

 ![worktree](./doc/img/patch-worktree.png)
 ![remoteshow](./doc/img/patch-remoteshow.png)